Player profiles for the 2013-14 season...

 At just 16 years of age, Zara is the youngest member of the Rovers Ladies squad.
 Zara graduated from the Rovers Girls Centre of Excellence this summer, having been a member of the Under-17 squad that reached the FA Youth Cup final last season.
 A versatile player, Zara combines a fantastic aerobic capacity with good technical skills that make her a real prospect.
 After impressing in pre-season, Zara burst into the team at the end of September.
 Comfortable at either full-back position, Zara is one to watch for future development.

 Sara began her playing career with Stoke City’s Girls Centre of Excellence, before moving onto Crewe Alexandra.
 She joined Rovers in the summer of 2011 as a 16-year-old and was voted Young Player of the Season in her first year.
 ‘Nas’ is a technically-gifted midfield player with strength and a superb attitude.
-Now in her third year at Rovers, she is currently out on loan at Blackpool Ladies.
+Now in her third year at Rovers, she recently returned from a loan spell at Blackpool Ladies.

 A tough, uncompromising centre-half, Helen captained Rovers' Girls Under-17s to the FA Youth Cup final last season.
 Despite interest from a number of other clubs, Helen committed her future to Rovers Ladies after joining the squad for pre-season in 2013.
 Helen made her first start at home to Stoke City at the end of September and made a huge impact, scooping the player of the match award on debut.
 Helen provides an aerial threat in both boxes and is working hard to develop her ability to play out from the back.
 Another exciting Rovers Ladies prospect.